Australia: Renewable energy superpower

 .

-Australia glows orange on this map, showing that we have outstanding wind and sun resources.
+Australia glows orange on this map, showing that we have outstanding wind and sun resources compared to most developed countries.
 And we have abundant minerals, like iron ore and lithium.
 So, Australia can act on climate and become a renewable energy superpower.
 Wins for our climate, industry, jobs, and prosperity.
 See Australia: A Renewable Energy Superpower

 The hotter our planet gets, the hotter it will get.

-Burning fossil fuels has set in train planetary processes which are amplifying the current heating.
-For example, global heating is melting permafrost, which is releasing methane, which is increasing global heating.
+Burning fossil fuels has set in motion planetary processes that are amplifying the current heating.
+For example, global warming is melting permafrost, which is releasing methane, which is increasing global heating.

 More global heatingMore melting of ice containing methane